defuncart/game_saves_backup/README.md

 ## About

-- Built for use on the steam deck (Game and Desktop mode)
+- Built for use on the Steam Deck (Game and Desktop mode)
 - Compatible with Lutris, Heroic, Steam, Emulation etc.
 - Individual game backup folder names can be customized
     - Inside prefixes, folder name defaults to prefix name